sernst/pipper/README.md

     Unless this flag is specified, publishing a package will be skipped if an identical version of the package has already been published.

+## Version Locking

+Pipper supports version matching/locking in a similar fashion to pip.
+However, the syntax is a little bit stricter.
+Values must conform to semantic versions.
+Consider a library `foo`.
+A specific version can be installed using any of the following statements:

+- `foo` no version will install latest
+- `foo:1.2.3` that specific version
+- `foo:=1.2.3` that specific version
+- `foo:==1.2.3` that specific version
+- `foo:1.2.*` the latest revision of `1.2.x`
+- `foo:1.*.*` the latest minor version and revision of `1.x.x`
+- `foo:<1.2.3` any version below the specified one
+- `foo:<=1.2.3` any version equal to or below the specified one
+- `foo:>1.2.3` any version above the specified one
+- `foo:>=1.2.3` any version equal to or above the specified one